hdmf-dev/hdmf/README.rst

 The Hierarchical Data Modeling Framework, or *HDMF*, is a Python package for working with hierarchical data.
-It provides APIs for specifying data models, reading and writing data to different storage backends, and representing data with Python object.
+It provides APIs for specifying data models, reading and writing data to different storage backends, and representing data with Python objects.

-Documentation of HDMF can be found at https://hdmf.readthedocs.io
+Documentation of HDMF can be found at https://hdmf.readthedocs.io.

 Latest Release
 ==============